maddisondesigns/Quark/readme.txt

 == Changelog ==

+= 1.2.9 =
+- Removed Google Analytics script as requested by theme reviewer.
+This is best left for plugins so please ensure you add one if you were using this feature

 = 1.2.8 =
 - Fixed undefined function error on sanitization methods that were introduced due to Options Framework changing to class based code